antonvice/antonvice/README.md

 * [Artist Portfolio](https://deepvice.co)

 ### BIO

-My name is Anton and I am 26 years old.
-* Certified and practising Machine Learning Engineer
-* Kaggle and Hackathons' participator
-* 8 Years programming on Python and 4 Years experience in Data Analysis and Machine Learning
-* Participate in Hackathons and keep my personal blog on [Medium](https://www.medium.com/@AI_Whisperer)
+I am a certified and practicing Machine Learning Engineer with experience in Data Analysis and Machine Learning.
+I participate in Hackathons and maintain a personal blog on [Medium](https://www.medium.com/@AI_Whisperer).

 ### Certifications:
 * Kaggle Learning